-A few years back, I decided to start running around the world.
+A few years back, I decided to start a world run challenge.
 Not literally, but distance-wise.
 What I do is measure the distance between capital cities and then run it in 10km stretches.
-My knees are not really fans of longer runs as my two 42k adventures have attested, so this is a good way to maintain motivation without a marathon carrot.
+My knees are not really fans of longer runs, as my two 42k adventures have attested, so this is a good way to maintain motivation without a marathon carrot.

-Leg 6 – Reykjavik (Iceland) to Ottowa (Canada)
+Leg 6 – Reykjavik (Iceland) to Ottawa (Canada)

 Consecutive Day Record – 42 days

-Why not choose a route and start measuring your own run?
-Let me know if you do and how you’re getting along in the comments!
+So why not choose a route and start measuring your own world run challenge?
+Let me know if you do and how you’re getting along in the comments.